Crystal-A-Con

 Lots of Exciting Exhibitions

-As well as our interactive exhibits, there will be lots else to explore – including:
+As well as our interactive exhibits, there was lots else to explore – including:

 Pattern Competition Winners